 If we define the holidays in the laymen language then it can be termed as the particular period, which is spent in the activities of leisure and recreation.
-For example we all have lived the weekend’s where the Sunday is the fixed day of holiday, when we get the regular break or the off from our regular working schedule.
+For example, we all have lived the weekend’s where Sunday is the fixed day of the holiday when we get the regular break or the off from our regular working schedule.

-There are several types of the holidays other than the weekend’s that we get in a particular year.
+There are several types of holidays other than the weekend’s that we get in a particular year.
 Each holiday has its own origination and the relevance and the holidays are celebrated accordingly on their respective dates

 Public Holidays in Sri Lanka

 The public holidays in Sri Lanka are the ones which have their root from the law and the constitution of the country.
-In other words the public holidays in Sri Lanka are defined by the constitution of the country.
+In other words, the public holidays in Sri Lanka are defined by the constitution of the country.

-If we talk about the root of the public holidays then such holidays are inspired from the national historical event of the country and that event is recalled in the form of public holidays.
+If we talk about the root of the public holidays then such holidays are inspired by the national historical event of the country and that event is recalled in the form of public holidays.

 For instance in Sri Lanka Independence Day is celebrated as the public holiday of the country on 4th February each year.
-It is a historical event in itself since during this day the country got its freedom and due to that reason it is also known as the National holiday.
+It is a historical event in itself since during this day the country got its freedom and due to that reason, it is also known as the National holiday.

 Significance of the Public Holidays in Sri Lanka

 Public holidays of Sri Lank have their huge impact on the entire economy of the country.
-One should be having enough information about the public holidays of the country, since it’s going to affect the lives of every citizen of Sri Lanka.
+One should be having enough information about the public holidays of the country since it’s going to affect the lives of every citizen of Sri Lanka.